Avelina9X/memory-transformer-pt4/README.md

 - **Partial RoPE** applying positional information to only a fraction of each head, suggested in GPT-Neo and GPT-J to improve performance.
 - **Long Term Memory** as an additional `past_key_values` argument.
 - **Segment Embeddings** utilising whitening to facilitate segment retrieval into long term memory.
-- **Spectral Normalisation** of QK projections using the 'Spectra' post-optimizer.

 ## Training and Evaluation Data
 LSWT is currently being trained on the original distribution of The Pile dataset.
 Runs without DDP use all 30 shards (0-29 inclusive), while runs using DDP are trained using the first 24 shards (0-23 inclusive) for easier distribution of data for typical world sizes.